 Teaching methods should encourage enthusiasm and active participation for all.
-Lessons should aim to develop the skills, knowledge and understanding which will enable the children to work and play in co-operation with others.
+Questioning should be aimed at all of the children all of the time removing the option for a child to opt out of contributing and learning.
+Lessons should aim to develop the skills, knowledge and understanding which will enable all children to work and play in co-operation with others.
 Praise should be used to encourage good behaviour as well as good work.
 Every classroom should have a positive "I can" ethos.